Azure/batch-shipyard/docs/63-batch-shipyard-custom-images.md

       `batch.node.ubuntu 16.04` as the `node_agent` value.
 You can view a complete list of supported node agent sku ids with the `pool listskus` command.

+### ARM Image Retention Requirements
+Ensure that the ARM image exists for the lifetimes of any pool referencing the custom image.
+Failure to do so can result in pool allocation failures and/or resize failures.